-This is the second post of my six-part Alaska Cruise series.
+This is the third post of my eight-part Alaska Cruise series.

 After spending an extraordinary day in Juneau, experiencing my first ever glacier and venturing out to look for humpback whales, the next day our cruise ship docked in Skagway, the second port of call.

 Alaska is home to so much natural beauty, that it’s impossible to see it all in one trip.

 Related Post: Mendenhall Glacier and Whale Watching in Juneau

 In order for us to see more of the countryside and really get a feel for the Yukon territory, we booked a trip on the White Pass & Yukon Route Railway.
 The train ride starts in the picturesque town of Skagway, Alaska and crosses the Canadian border en-route to Yukon.

 Not only would we be seeing snow-capped mountains, untouched forests, and creeks of rushing rapids, but we’d get to cross the border into Canada as well.
 This would be the first time I would set foot in Canada (well, not literally, because we never got off the train).